hopsoft/rails_standards/README.md

 * [Rails in Realtime](http://layervault.tumblr.com/post/30932219739/rails-in-realtime)
 * [Rails in Realtime, Part 2](http://layervault.tumblr.com/post/31462727280/rails-in-realtime-part-2)

-We generally agree with DHH regarding heavy client side frameworks.

 <blockquote class="twitter-tweet"><p>JavaScript is like a spice.
 Best used in sprinkles and moderation.</p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/statuses/374656854825005056">September 2, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-We've discovered that thoughtful use of [Knockout](https://github.com/hopsoft/knockout_app) or Backbone within Rails meets most of our needs.
+We generally agree with DHH regarding client side frameworks and have discovered that thoughtful use of [Knockout](https://github.com/hopsoft/knockout_app) meets most of our needs.